trilinos/Trilinos/cmake/std/atdm/README.md

 ### Building and installing Trilinos for EMPIRE

 Configuring, building and installing Trilinos for EMPIRE and then building and testing EMPIRE against that Trilinos installation is an easy process.
-Just take any ATDM Trilinos configuration on any supported system and do:
+To build the ATDM Trilinos configuration on any supported system just do:

 ```
 $ cd <some_build_dir>/